Laboratory-for-Safe-and-Secure-Systems/kritis3m_asl/README.md

 # KRITIS³M Agile Security Library

-This repository contains the code for the Agile Security Library (ASL), a wrapper library to simplify integration of TLS into applications via a generic and flexble interface to improve Crypto-Agility.
+This repository contains the code for the Agile Security Library (ASL), a wrapper library to simplify integration of TLS into applications via a generic and flexible interface to improve Crypto-Agility.

 ## Building